kubewarden/community/general-technical-questions.md

 - How can this project be enabled or disabled in a live cluster?
 Please describe any downtime required of the control plane or nodes.

   The project can be enabled or disabled by following the [Uninstall process documentation](https://docs.kubewarden.io/howtos/uninstall) instructions.
-  The project can be uninstalled without downtime, as it does not require any changes to the control plane or nodes.
+  The project can be uninstalled without downtime, as it doesn't require any changes to the control plane or nodes.

   In critical situations, operations teams may need to carry out actions that Kubewarden would normally block.
   To support this, Kubewarden offers an [emergency disable procedure](https://docs.kubewarden.io/howtos/emergency-disable) that allows the policy engine to be temporarily turned off.